withspectrum/spectrum/README.md

 ### Vision

-It is difficult to grow, moderate and measure communities with existing platforms.
-Users want modern, chat-based communities but they're running into scaling issues beyond a couple hundred members.
+It is difficult to grow, manage and measure the impact of online communities.
+Community owners need modern, chat-based communities but are running into scaling issues when their community grows beyond a few hundred members.
+It becomes hard to keep track of who's who, know what conversations are happening, and ensure that the community is staying healthy and productive.

-Spectrum aims to be the best platform for communities of any kind and size by combining the best of web 2.0 forums and real-time chat apps.
-Best-in-class moderation tooling, a single platform for all your communities, threaded conversations by default, community health monitoring and much more to come.
+Spectrum aims to be the best platform to build any kind of community online by combining the best of web 2.0 forums and real-time chat apps.
+With best-in-class moderation tooling, a single platform for all your communities, threaded conversations by default, community health monitoring (and much more to come), we think that we will be able to help more people start and grow the best online communities.

 > "[Spectrum] will take the place that Reddit used to have a long time ago for communities (especially tech) to freely share ideas and iteract.
 Except realtime and trolling-free."
 >